-- The student or the student’s parent or legal guardian must have owned or used an Everence product that has been in effect for at least 12 months prior to Feb.
-28, 2013.
+- The student or the student’s parent or legal guardian must own or be using an Everence product that has been in effect for at least 12 months prior to Feb.
+28, 2014.

 - The student must be enrolled full time (at least 12 credit hours) in an accredited two- or four-year undergraduate or trade school program.

 - The student must have a grade point average of at least 2.5 on a 4.0-point scale.

 - The student must submit a completed application with all appropriate documentation, postmarked by Feb.
 28, 2014.
 (Applications for 2014-15 have closed).

 - Eligible applicants must complete all sections of the application form.
 Recipients will be chosen based on the following criteria: